All Volunteer Opportunities

 Medical and Legal Volunteers

-Food Pantry Volunteers: assist clients with their grocery orders and restock foods and other items.
-Our pantry is open for two-hour shifts throughout the week.
+Food Pantry: volunteers assist clients with their grocery orders and restock foods and other items.
+Our pantry is open for nine two-hour shifts throughout the week.

-Drivers: deliver food packages and medications to homebound clients.
+Drivers: these volunteers deliver food packages and medications to home-bound clients.

-Independent Day Program (IDP) Volunteers: help clients with mental health needs features a number of therapeutic programs, including arts and crafts, photography, current events, yoga, etc. Share your talents by teaching a special skill to our clients.
+Independent Day Program (IDP) Volunteers: This program, which assists clients with mental health needs, features a number of therapeutic programs, including arts and crafts, photography, current events, yoga, etc., which are run by volunteers.
+Share your talents by teaching a special skill to our clients.

 Teens are welcome during summers and school breaks (in addition to Café ARK year-round) to help with our High Holiday Food Drive, packing school supplies in backpacks, preparing orders in our food pantry, and more.